SHADE: Sexual Health & Disability Education

 Eligibility

-SHADE services are FREE for eligible participants thanks to the generous support of PLB.
+SHADE services are FREE for eligible participants thanks to the generous support of PLB and DDR.
 Eligible participants must:

 Have a qualifying cognitive and/or developmental disability.
 Proof of diagnosis or an active IEP may be required.